Diary Major John Kevin Lloyd - 1942-1945 - Part 4

 with W.P. of 489 including 30 who

 went to Naval H.Q.
-Kobo caused
+Koks caused

-trouble with Chinese Vendor.
+trouble with chinese Vendor.

 Lunch of cocoanut rice, fish, chicken

-& coffee, Burman Independent Army
+& coffee.
+Burman Independent Army

 was formed to restore order after